Are you planning a permanent move to India? Enticed by the rich cultural history, or perhaps the delicious cuisine? We don’t blame you.

 Unfortunately, banking in India is quite expensive.
 There are a number of fees and charges you’ll have to look out for.

-The cost of maintaining India’s vast ATM network is a big issue in the industry.
-Because of this, most banks limit the number of ATM withdrawals you can make each month.
+Most banks in India will limit the number of free ATM withdrawals you can make each month.

 Making withdrawals from an ATM abroad is even more expensive.
-You can expect to pay approximately INR 125 (about USD$2) per transaction, as well as other assorted service taxes and charges.
+You can expect to pay approximately 100 INR per transaction²², as well as other assorted service taxes and charges.

 Many Indian banks will let you close your account free of charge during the first 14 days after opening.